I would like to applaud a 2019 article by Mitsuru Ito and colleagues from the Center for Excellence in Thyroid Care at Kuma Hospital, Kobe, Japan.

 Room for improvement

-Ito and colleagues, unfortunately, the way you set up the three cohorts of patients in your study was biased and limiting.
+Ito and colleagues, unfortunately, the way you set up the three cohorts of patients in your study was limiting.
 Cohorts were pre-defined by TSH-centric guidelines and only considered two variables, TSH and FT3.

 The study did not attempt to discover the cohorts of highly symptomatic vs. relatively symptom-free patients that formed organically from the population’s data set.